dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 ### Word2Vec

 Ahh, the title, Word2Vec, converts a word to vector.
 [Mikilov et al](https://arxiv.org/pdf/1301.3781.pdf) developed the word2vec toolkit that allows to use pretrained embeddings.
 But how?
 Word2vec is similar to an autoencoder, encoding each word in a vector.
 Word2Vec trains words against other words that neighbor them in the input corpus.
-Word2Vec consists of 3-layer neural network i.e. input layer, hidden layer and output layer.
+Word2Vec consists of 3-layer neural network (not very deep) i.e. input layer, hidden layer and output layer.
 Depending on which model (skip-gram or cbow), we feed in word and train to predict neighbouring words or feed neighbouring words and train to predict missing word.
 Once we obtain trained model, we remove last output layer and when we input a word from vocabulary, output given by hidden layer will be "embedding of the input word".

 If the network is given enough training data (tens of billions of words), it produces word vectors with intriguing characteristics.
 Words with similar meanings appear in clusters, and clusters are spaced such that some word relationships, such as analogies, can be reproduced using vector math.
 The famous example is that, with highly trained word vectors, "king - man + woman = queen."
 Patterns such as “Man is to Woman as Brother is to Sister” can be generated through algebraic operations on the vector representations of these words such that the vector representation of “Brother” - ”Man” + ”Woman” produces a result which is closest to the vector representation of “Sister” in the model.
 Such relationships can be generated for a range of semantic relations (such as Country–Capital) as well as syntactic relations (e.g. present tense–past tense).
+A similar example of the result of a vector calculation vec(“Madrid”) - vec(“Spain”) + vec(“France”) is closer to vec(“Paris”) than to any other word vector.

 It comes in two flavors, the Continuous Bag-of-Words model (CBOW) and the Skip-Gram model.
 Algorithmically, these models are similar, except that CBOW predicts target words (e.g. 'mat') from source context words ('the cat sits on the'), while the skip-gram does the inverse and predicts source context-words from the target words.

 #### Skip-gram Model

 Skip-gram model predicts context (surrounding) words given the current word.
+The training objective is to learn word vector representations that are good at predicting the nearby words.
 To understand what that means, lets consider example shown below.

 Here we consider the window size = 2, window size refers to the number of words to be looked on either side of focus or input word.
 The highlighted blue color word is input and it produces training samples depending on context words.